abhishek-kumar-code/Redfish_Public/Specification.md

 ### Authentication
 * Authentication Methods

-	Service shall support either "Basic Authentication" or "Redfish Session Login Authentication" (as described below under Session Management).
-If both are supported, services shall not require a client to create a session when Basic Authentication is used.
-Services shall not require authentication in order to create a Redfish Login Session.
+	Service shall support both "Basic Authentication" and "Redfish Session Login Authentication" (as described below under Session Management).
+Services shall not require a client to create a session when Basic Authentication is used.

 	Services may implement other authentication mechanisms.